 - Luke Skywalker's gunner Dack Ralter is hit during the battle of Hoth at the beginning of Star Wars Episode V, resulting in the snowspeeder they were using becoming functionally useless against the attacking AT-ATs and him having to land (of course, the smoke trailing out of it from the shot that killed Dack might have had something to do with it).

 - When Luke flies an X-Wing, R2-D2 is the Guy in Back (and in Episode IV performs the traditional GIB function of getting injured to increase the drama).
 In the prequels, Obi-Wan Kenobi also has an R2 droid as his GIB.
+In fact, the design of the X-Wing starfighter, with the R2 units poking out of the top behind the cockpit, was meant to invoke the image of bombers with gun turrets (compare an X-Wing to a Grumman Avenger or a Boulton-Paul Defiant.)

 - In Revenge of the Sith, the ARC-170 reconnaissance fighters featured in the opening battle feature two Guys In Back.
 One co-pilot, and a rear-facing tail gunner (three if you count the R2 unit).